Key Concepts

 Important

-Within the NetApp Manila driver, a share server is defined to be a storage virtual machine (also known as a Vserver) within the ONTAP system that is associated with a particular backend.
-The NetApp Manila driver has two operating “modes”:
+In the NetApp Manila driver, a share server is defined as a storage virtual machine (SVM, also known as a Vserver) within the ONTAP system, associated with a particular backend.
+The NetApp Manila driver operates in two modes:

 Important